drfurtado/ctbf/content/home/registration.md

 ## Step 1: Participant Registration Form {#step1}

 Participants are required to register before taking part of CTBF.

-We made it simple for participants to register by completing ONE single form online.
+{{% callout note %}}
 The Spring 2021 Participant Registration Form will be available here soon!
+{{% /callout %}}

 {{% callout warning %}}
-When completing the Participant Data Form, you will be asked about your medical history.
+When completing the Participant Registration Form, you will be asked about your medical history.
 If after answering the questions, it is indicated that a medical **clearance is recommended**, you will need approval from a health care professional before participating in the CTBF Program.
 Please, [contact us](#contact) if you have any questions.
 {{% /callout %}}

 ## Step 2: Required Paperwork